The Contest: Service via Video Project

 Prizes

-All finalists will receive plaques, and their videos will be presented to members and select guests of the Rotary eClub of the Southwest USA, who will review and vote upon the winners.
+All finalists will receive certificates, and their videos will be presented to members and select guests of the Rotary eClub of Silicon Valley, who will review and vote upon the winners.